 Monthly minimum: ≈200 orders

 Its third-party fulfillment services are charged separately from workspace rentals, and most services are available a la carte with no long-term contract.
-This allows users to choose whatever combination of services makes the most sense for their business, and effortlessly scale to meet fluctuating demand.
+This allows users to choose whatever combination of services makes the most sense for their business and scale to meet fluctuating demand effortlessly.

-Here’s a look at the company’s standard ecommerce fulfillment pricing.
+Here’s a look at Saltbox pricing for standard ecommerce fulfillment.
 For the price of warehouse suites, office suites, and other customized options, contact Saltbox to receive a quote.

 What It Covers